-Pulse uses three categories for analyzing data library sales.
-The following graphs illustrate the comparative first quarters of 2018 and 2017 by category.
+Pulse uses three ways to disaggregate its data library sales.
+The following graphs illustrate the comparative disaggregated sales for the three-and-six month periods ended June 30, 2018 and 2017.

-The first category, transaction type, separates sales between traditional and transaction-based sales.
-There is great fluctuation between these two types of sales from period to period and year to year.
-An eight-year historical breakdown is provided in the 2018 Investment Guide.
+The first way, transaction type, separates sales between traditional and transaction-based sales.
+There is great fluctuation between these two types from period to period and year to year.
+An eight-year historical breakdown is provided in the 2018 Investment Guide and is available on the Company's website and on SEDAR.